-The Company is currently shipping products into the Ontario market via the Ontario Cannabis Store ('OCS').
-The Company currently has 28 SKUs listed at the OCS under the BLK MKTTM, TenzoTM, TreeHuggerTM, cognōscenteTM and PristineTM brands.
+The Company is currently shipping products into the Ontario market via the Ontario Cannabis Store ("OCS").
+The Company currently has 26 SKUs listed with the OCS under the BLK MKTTM, TenzoTM, TreeHuggerTM, cognōscenteTM and PristineTM brands.
 The OCS is currently the Company's largest recreational cannabis customer.